ysh-x/CodeFit/README.md

 ## Modules

 ### Registration & Login Module
 The registration module involves creating a new user and creating an instance in the database of the application.
-The Login module verifies the user and directs the user to the dashboard of the application
+The Login module verifies the user and directs the user to the dashboard of the application.

 ![Alt text](/ScreenShot-4.png?raw=true "Optional Title")